jaesiktku/practice_markdown/README.md

 ## Introduction

-Meet Linus Torvald, the hero we never knew we needed.
-When he's not busy developing operating systems, he's saving the world from bugs and crashes.
-This project showcases his extraordinary skills and the tools he uses to keep our digital world safe.
+Meet Linux, the hero we never knew we needed.
+When it's not busy running operating systems, it's saving the world from bugs and crashes.
+This project showcases its extraordinary capabilities and the tools it uses to keep our digital world safe.

 ## Features